UofT-DSI/sampling/README.md

 | 6      | Case Study  | | |

 ## Marking Scheme and Assignment Submission
-Please submit your assignments as pdf files using the google forms linked in the table below.
+Please submit your assignments as PDF files using the Google forms linked in the table below.

 All assignments are pass or fail.